 Succulents are one of the easiest to root from an existing plant.
 We’ll look at a couple of different ways to propagate them:

-Propagating from a Leaf Cutting in Soil
+Propagating a Leaf or Stem Cutting in Soil

 1. It’s usually easy to remove leaves or pups from mature plants such as sedum, aloe, and echeveria.
-You can also take cuttings with a pair of sharp scissors or garden shears, making sure to disinfect the blades to avoid contamination.
+You can also take stem cuttings with a pair of sharp scissors or garden shears, making sure to disinfect the blades to avoid contamination.
 Place the cuttings on a paper towel in a warm, bright place for a few days, or up to 1 week to allow the wound to produce a callus.

 3. Place the tray in a warm spot where it receives bright, indirect light.
 You will begin to see small roots growing from the callus after 3-4 weeks, after that you will see the new plant growing from the base of the leaf.
 You can water the roots lightly with a spray bottle, waiting until the soil is dry between waterings.